Joa0Gustav0/HTML-CSS/PROGRESS.md

 01/10 - Here I am, another day without programming...
 By the way, I presume tomorrow I already can start a new project - This is going to be my "first official React project".
 I am really excited for this, however, I am a lil bit no creative...
 Whatever...
 I will do it!
 You know, having in mind all of this is my future is so ambiguos, I love the sensation that I know what I want for my future, but, I feel afraid about joining this "world"...
 But I know I will get it!
 Cheers for life! 🍹✨

+02/10 - I can not say I am proud about myself relate to my productivity...
+By the way, the previous days - Those I did not commit at least once - I felt bad, I got a fiver, and it made some things impossible to be done...
+I passed all the time on bed...
+Today I still felling some symptoms, however I presume tomorrow I will be 100% better, then, I can resume to the works!
+In addition, today I've started planning the "layout" of my new project.
+I can not say it was something really good, but it is not that bad...
+At least, I can say I have targeting for now...
+That's it for now!
+Bye!